-Many tropical places like the Maldives in Asia offer breathtaking landscapes.
+Many tropical places like the Maldives but cheaper in Asia offer breathtaking landscapes.
 These Asian tropical islands offer stunning views of crystal clear waters, white sandy beaches, and lush vegetation.

 There are many factors when choosing a travel destination.
 If you’re looking for a place to unwind and enjoy the beauty of nature, these are some great options to consider.